mchlkntrv/TeaPie/Proposals/General Proposal.md

         "ignoreCollections": [], // names of collections to ignore "ignoreTests": [] // names of tests to ignore },
-    "testsOrder": [], // names of tests and collections in desired order, if empty, alphabetical order is applied "retrying": {
+    "testsOrder": [], // names of tests and collections in desired order, if empty or not provided, alphabetical order is applied
-        "retrying": boolean,
-        "retryingCount": number
+    {
+    "retryPolicy": {
+        "maxRertryAttempts": 3,
+        "backoffType": "Exponential",
+        "delay": "00:00:03"
     },
-    "await": {
+    "timeoutPolicy": {
-        "awaitResponse": boolean,
-        "delayTestFor": number, // in milliseconds
+        "requestTimeout": number, // in milliseconds
-        "maxWaitingPeriod": number // in milliseconds
+        "disableTimeout": boolean
+    },
+    "variables": [
+        {
+            "name": string,
+            "value": any,
+        },
+        {
+            "name": string,
+            "value": any,
+        },
+        {
+            "name": string,
+            "value": any,
         }
+    ]
 }
 ```